grafana/agent/docs/sources/operator/architecture.md

         - "--replicas=2"
 ```

-* To shard the data into 10 shards and replicate each shard to 3 other Grafana Agent instances, you would use the following deployment manifest:
+* To shard the data into 10 shards and replicate each shard to three other Grafana Agent instances, you would use the following deployment manifest:

 ```
 apiVersion: apps/v1